-As a tenant you have rights under the Residential Tenancies Act 2010 and Regulation.
-This factsheet explains the law in NSW about rent arrears – being behind in rent payments.
+As a tenant you have rights under the Residential Tenancies Act 2010 and Residential Tenancies Regulation 2019.
+This factsheet summarises the law in NSW about arrears – being behind in rent or other payments.

 If you have not paid rent by when it is due, you are in rent arrears.
 This is a breach of your tenancy agreement.

 You do not have to pay more than 2 weeks rent in advance.

 If the landlord/agent tells you that you are behind in your rent, do not ignore it.
 Check your rent receipts or other records to see if a mistake has been made.

 If you are in breach of agreement solely for rent arrears and the landlord/agent wants to end your tenancy, they can give you a non-payment termination notice (see below).
 The rent must remain unpaid for 14 days or more before they can give you this notice.

 The landlord/agent can also give you a non-payment termination notice if you have not paid your water usage charges or other utility charges.
 The water or utility charges must remain unpaid for 14 days or more before they can give you this notice.

 You should check if you have been charged correctly for these other charges.
 There are strict rules as to when the landlord is allowed to charge you water or other utilities.

 You should firstly check if your landlord/agent is actually correct in saying that you are in rental arrears.
 Remember, you are entitled to a “rent record” from your landlord/agent and you can make a written request for the record, which has to be provided to you within 7 days.
 Compare your own records to check if you are actually that far behind in rent.